-I am a registered member of the Complementary & Natural Healthcare Council and of the British Society of Clinical Hypnosis.
-I have a recent (enhanced) Criminal Records Bureau check (2015).
-Just like all other good therapists I invest commitment, time, money and energy into my continuing professional development (CPD) which increases, enhances and advances my knowledge and skills.
-My hypnotherapy work sometimes includes NLP (Neuro-Linguistic Programming), Mindfulness and CBT (Cognitive Behavioural Therapy) techniques where I think it is helpful but aside from this I think, as hypnotherapists, we should concentrate our efforts into becoming better at what we do.
+Just like all other good therapists I invest time, money and energy into continuing my professional development (CPD) which increases, enhances and advances my knowledge and skills.
+My hypnotherapy work sometimes includes NLP (Neuro-Linguistic Programming), Mindfulness and CBT (Cognitive Behavioural Therapy) techniques where I think it is helpful but aside from this feel that, as hypnotherapists, we should concentrate our efforts into becoming better at what we do.
 And so continues my quest to advance and maintain the highest standards within my chosen field.

 My qualification certificates.